Sa Pa in Vietnam – Visiting Hau Thao Village, a minority in North Vietnam with limited Electricity

-Sa Pa in Vietnam (or Sapa Vietnam) is a different world and a genuine travelers experience.
-This is a guide on how to get to Sapa and things to do in Sapa such as Trekking.
-We also include a tons of photos, so you can get a better understanding for what to expect.
+Sa Pa in Vietnam (or Sapa Vietnam) is a different world and a genuine traveler’s experience.
+This is a guide on how to get to Sapa and things to do in Sapa such as trekking.
+We also include a ton of photos, so you can get a better understanding for what to expect.

 The village counts 1000 inhabitants.
 Since 2009 the villagers have access to electricity, including TV and a kind of water heating system.

 We start this journey in Hanoi, taking the night train to Lao Cai, taking the next bus, and arriving in Sa Pa.
 We will show you how much you have to pay, how to avoid travel scams in Vietnam and the area, and what to expect.

 Arriving in Sa Pa is another part of the experience.
 Many villagers women approach you directly at the bus.
 As said, you will arrive in Lao Cai and take an extra shuttle bus to Sa Pa Village.
 The bus itself cost around $2 per person.

 Once arrived, open the bus door, and you will look into many friendly faces, trying to get your attention.

 I wish I would have had my camera ready for that moment.

 As we talked with friends beforehand, we knew $20 is a fair price to pay for the trekking and stay.